-'Hate Speech' Monologues was invented and has been conceived and directed by free speech scholar and performer Peter Molnar and performed by the CEU students, alumni, and Molnar himself.
-Initially an optional part of Molnar's course "Enabling Policies for Responding to 'Hate Speech' in Practice" during the Fall of 2012, the 'Hate Speech' Monologues has become a tradition at CEU, with main yearly performances in March 2013, March 2014, March 2015, and March 2016 and with orientation week performances since September 2013 to welcome the incoming students with a participatory theater to raise awareness to 'hate speech' and prejudice.
-The Hate Speech Monologues has been supported by the Student Union since 2014 and by the CEU Humanities Project since 2016.
+The 'Hate Speech' Monologues was invented and has been conceived and directed by Peter Molnar and performed by the CEU students, alumni, and Molnar himself.
+Initially an optional part of Molnar's course "Enabling Policies for Responding to 'Hate Speech' in Practice" during the Fall of 2012, the performance has become a tradition at CEU, with main yearly performances in March since 2013 (See the videos from March 2013, March 2014, March 2015, March 2016 and March 2017), with fall performances since September 2013 to welcome the incoming students with a participatory theater to raise awareness to 'hate speech' and prejudice, and performances that focus on anti-Gypsyism in April since 2018.